shahjahanctg/Ansible-with-Vagrant-Lab/task2/README.md

 # Ad-hoc Command

-- using ansible adhoc, create a shell script called adhoc.sh to do the following on all managed nodes:
+## Using ansible adhoc, create a shell script called adhoc.sh to do the following on all managed nodes:

 • add yum repository with the following information: